-- 1. Omissions of information from financial reports that are intended to deceive users are considered fraudulent: - A. true: - B. false. - 2.
-Financial reports are fraudulent in case: - A. altering accounting records or documents; - B. misrepresenting or omitting significant information; - C. changing of the accounting policy; - D. misapplying of accounting principles.
+1. Omissions of information from financial reports that are intended to deceive users are considered fraudulent:

+- A. True - B. False

+2. Financial reports are fraudulent in case:

+A. altering accounting records or documents

+B. misrepresenting or omitting significant information

+C. changing of the accounting policy

+D. misapplying of accounting principles.

-Company's ending inventory on December 31, 2013 was 1,670,000 UAH.
-However, this value was transposed and entered into the accounting system as 1,760,000 UAH.
-As a result, ending inventory was overstated and cost of goods sold was understated by 90,000 UAH.
+Company's ending inventory on December 31, 2013 was UAH 1,670,000.
+However, this value was transposed and entered into the accounting system as UAH 1,760,000.
+As a result, ending inventory was overstated and cost of goods sold was understated by UAH 90,000.
 This error was discovered on March of 2014, when the CFO was preparing a presentation for potential investors.
 The 2013 books had long-since been closed, and financial reports were already released.
-The CFO proposed to correct the error by debiting Cost of Goods Sold and crediting Inventory for 90,000 UAH.
-Net income for 2013 was 900,000 UAH, and for 2014 should be at about the same level.
+The CFO proposed to correct the error by debiting Cost of Goods Sold and crediting Inventory for UAH 90,000.
+Net income for 2013 was UAH 900,000, and for 2014 should be at about the same level.

-1. What is the appropriate journal entry to correct the error?
-You may assume the balance of the Inventory account is shown as 1,760,000 UAH.
+1) What is the appropriate journal entry to correct the error?
+You may assume the balance of the Inventory account is shown as UAH 1,760,000.

-- 2. In the CFO presentation to the potential investors, how much should be reported as 2013 net income?
-How much should be reported as inventory on hand on December 31, 2013? - 3.
-Is the amount of the error material?
+2) In the CFO presentation to the potential investors, how much should be reported as 2013 net income?
+How much should be reported as inventory on hand on December 31, 2013?

+3) Is the amount of the error material?
 If you were an accountant for this company and instructed by the CFO to record the erroneous entry, what would you do?

 Theme 8.
-Information Resources of Accounting and Audit in a Commercial Company Management
+Information Resources of Accounting and Auditing in a Commercial Company Management

-Technology exists to further business goals and objectives.
-The failure of technology to perform as intended (i.e., technology risk) may result in/or contribute to a business risk - the risk that business goals and objectives are not achieved effectively and efficiently.
+Technology exists to meet business goals and objectives.
+The failure of technology to perform as intended (i.e., technology risk) may result in / or contribute to a business risk - the risk that business goals and objectives are not achieved effectively and efficiently.